microsoft/mu_feature_ipmi/IpmiFeaturePkg/Readme.md

 Additionally the platform may choice to implement their own IPMI transport library for a non-standard communication method wth the BMC.

+### Samples

+The [samples directory](./Samples/) in this package is intended to provide examples of common usage of the IPMI package components that are not suitable for generic implementation.
+Platforms may choose to use these as a starting point or reference for implementing similar functionality, but these implementations cannot be used as-is.